marcboquet/slicehost-tools/README.markdown

 slicehost-dns

-    add [DOMAIN] [IP]    add a domain for the given ip list                 lists all zones and their associated records delete [DOMAIN]      removes a domain
+    add [DOMAIN] [IP]    			add a domain for the given ip google_apps [DOMAIN] [IP]		cofigure Google Apps for the given domain (new or existing) list                 			lists all zones and their associated records delete [DOMAIN]      			removes a domain
     apikey [APIKEY]      			set your Slicehost API Key and save it to ~/.slicehost-tools help [TASK]          			describe available tasks or one specific task

 slicehost-slice